WeblateOrg/weblate/docs/devel/integration.rst

 This can be automated if you grant Weblate push access to your repository and configure :ref:`component-push` in the :ref:`component`.

-Alternateively, you can use :doc:`/api` to update translations to match their latest version.
+Alternatively, you can use :doc:`/api` to update translations to match their latest version.

 .. seealso::